ik395/twinleaf-rust/README.md

 		tio-tool rpc dev.name

-And a variety of additional useful functions.
+There are a variety of additional useful functions.
+To see all tool options run:

+		tio-tool --help

 ### tio-monitor
 Displays a live stream of incoming data.
 An optional yaml file can be read in to monitor the desired threshold.

 Yaml format file for requested thresholds:

 		field: {min: 0.0, max: 50000.0}

 Running the tool:

 		tio-monitor usb [yaml file path]

-### tio-csv
-Converts logged metadata from the sensor to a csv format.

-To run:

-	tio-csv <stream id> <metadata> <csv>

 ## Installation